-Creative Dramatics and Movement encourages free expression and allows the imagination to surface.
+Creative dramatic play encourages free expression and allows the imagination to surface.
 This is done using puppets, dress up clothes, blocks, and various props added to the classroom.

-Games and Social Activities as a group happen often in the three-year classroom.
+Socialization and playing games as a group happen often in the three-year classroom.
 Games that are played in a group teach the children how to cooperate with one another, and learn to take turns.

 Math is taught through games adapted to follow the theme of the day.
 For example, counting how many crackers were eaten at snack time.
 Other math games include identifying shapes, measuring, sorting, and comparisons.

-Science ideas that are simple to adults often are magic to the young preschooler.
-The children are introduced to the meteorology, biology, chemistry, and physics in simple, developmentally appropriate activities.
+The young preschooler sees magic in ideas adults find simple.
+Our children are introduced to the meteorology, biology, chemistry, and physics in simple, developmentally appropriate activities.